-The Company's funding strategy ensures adequate diversification of funding sources, with regular gauging of the Company's capacity to raise funds quickly.
-The strategy adopted by the Company ensures that there is no over-reliance on a single source of funding.
-The funding strategy has also considered aspects relating to contingency funding in extreme stress scenarios.
+The Company's funding strategy ensures adequate diversification of funding sources, with regular gauging of the Company's capacity to raise funds in a short span of time.
+The strategy adopted by the Company ensures that there is more than one source of funding available to meet any contingency.

-The Company's funding strategy is as under,:
+The Company's contingency funding strategy is as under: